Daniel Smullen

 Amazon Lab126 - Devices & Services Trust and Privacy

-I work on a huge variety of technical privacy problems.
-My role goes well beyond R&D and into privacy engineering, where I work on everything from privacy by design consultation, to the codification of standards and best practices.
-I am involved in the design and development of privacy-preserving software/systems architectures for products, compliance tools, processes, PETs, and privacy requirements engineering.
-I am a trusted subject matter expert, providing technical education, mentorship, and thought leadership to product teams, people managers, leaders, and lawyers.
+I worked on technical privacy and trust problems for a wide range of Amazon Devices.
+My role extended beyond research and development (R&D) into privacy engineering, where I covered everything from Privacy by Design to establishing industry standards and best practices.
+I was involved in designing and developing privacy-preserving software/systems architectures for products, compliance tools, processes, Privacy Enhancing Technologies (PETs), and privacy requirements engineering.
+Leveraging my expertise in machine learning, generative AI, and privacy metrics, I became a trusted subject matter expert, providing technical education, mentorship, and thought leadership to product teams, people managers, leaders, and lawyers.

 Postdoctoral Researcher